bioidiap/bob.pad.base/doc/index.rst

 All these packages can be easily combined.
 Here is a growing list of derived packages:

-* :ref:`bob.pad.speech <bob.pad.speech>` Tools to run presentation attack detection experiments for speech, including Cepstral-based feature and LBP-based feature extraction, GMM-based and logistic regression based algorithms, plot processing and score fusion scripts.
+* :ref:`bob.pad.voice <bob.pad.voice>` Tools to run presentation attack detection experiments for speech, including Cepstral-based feature and LBP-based feature extraction, GMM-based and logistic regression based algorithms, plot processing and score fusion scripts.

 If you are interested, please continue reading: